David Campion

 Cinematographers: John McDowell and Geoffrey Malins, 1916

 When this silent battlefield documentary was released in 1916 it is estimated that more than 20 million tickets were sold in the first two months alone.
 The film was then distributed internationally to demonstrate Britain's commitment to victory in the Great War.
 It has become one of the most successful British films ever made and the source of many of the war's most iconic images (though a few scenes were staged).
-In 2005 it became the only British document ever inscribed in UNESCO's "Memory of the World" register.
+In 2005 it became the first British document ever inscribed in UNESCO's "Memory of the World" register.

 © Trustees of the Imperial War Museums